-- give a true and fair view of the state of the group's and of the company's affairs as at 30 September 2022 and of the group's profit and the group's and company's cash flows for the year then ended; - have been properly prepared in accordance with UK-adopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the group's and of the company's affairs as at 30 September 2023 and of the group's profit and the group's and company's cash flows for the year then ended; - have been properly prepared in accordance with UK-adopted international accounting standards as applied in accordance with the provisions of the Companies Act 2006; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements, included within the Annual Report and Financial Statements (the "Annual Report"), which comprise: the Consolidated and Company Statements of Financial Position as at 30 September 2022; the Consolidated Statement of Comprehensive Income, the Consolidated and Company Statements of Cash flows and the Consolidated and Company Statements of Changes in Equity for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.
+We have audited the financial statements, included within the Annual Report and Financial Statements (the "Annual Report"), which comprise: the Consolidated and Company Statements of Financial Position as at 30 September 2023; the Consolidated Statement of Comprehensive Income, the Consolidated and Company Statements of Cash Flows and the Consolidated and Company Statements of Changes in Equity for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.